Employer or pension payer error

 Those making payments under PAYE must follow the rules and deduct the right tax, based on those rules, before paying the net, after-tax, amount to the payee.

+Alternatively, someone might have made a mistake.
 Each of the three parties in the process could be at fault:

 - You might not have told HMRC about something affecting your tax affairs;